 As an unexpected side-effect, running became a regular part of my life.
 I love hitting the pavement along the cliffs near my home – I am the weird guy smiling at everyone while I run.

 On a recent run, my mind started wandering and I began considering the parallels between business and running.
-I believe that some of the lessons I’ve learned from The Exit Strategy through running are directly applicable to business.
+I believe that some of the lessons I’ve learned from running are directly applicable to business.

 (By philosophical extension, what we learn from running and business almost always applies to life in general too, but for now let’s stick to running and business…)